inet-framework/inet-showcases/emulation/index.rst

 INET Emulation Showcases
 ========================

+In INET, emulation is used in a broad sense to describe a system which is partially implemented in the real world and partially in the simulation.
+Emulation is often used for testing and validating a simulation model with its real-world counterparts.
+It may also be used out of necessity, because some part of the system only exists in the real world or as a simulation model.

 Developing using simulation is often cheaper, more practical and safer than directly running experiments in the real world.
 However, a model that succeeds in simulation does not necessarily work when deployed in